We Did It. Did you ever think about what are the best mini-vacations – here’s what we did?

 After about an hour trying to figure the best angle to approach the wind, we decided to take the main down and try with just the Genoa.
 It was like magic, we hit 3.5 to 4 knots and reached Douglas Harbour in 30 minutes.

-We made the decision to grab a mooring in Douglas Harbour for the night then we could relax and enjoy the morning before the grandkids came aboard.
+We grabbed a mooring for the night so we could relax and enjoy the morning before the grandkids came aboard.

 It was now Monday and it was just after lunch when we headed over to the dock to board the grandkids and their clothing bags.